-Pursuant to an agreement signed in 2007 between the Fund and the USAID, the Fund has returned to the U.S. Treasury \$27.5 million of the original USAID grant out of the Fund's assets and, as of December 31, 2010, has contributed \$363 million to the Foundation.
-Of the total amount contributed by the Fund, \$15.5 million is in the form of bonds, \$175.1 million in term deposits, \$0.6 million in partnership investments, and the remainder in cash.
+Pursuant to an agreement signed in 2007 between the Fund and the USAID in 2008, the Fund returned to the U.S. Treasury \$27.5 million of the original USAID grant out of the Fund's assets and, as of December 31, 2012, contributed \$364 million to the Foundation.
+Of the total amount contributed by the Fund, \$15.5 million was in the form of bonds, \$175.1 million in term deposits, \$0.6 million in partnership investments, and the remainder in cash.

-According to the terms of the grant agreement between the Fund and the Foundation (the "Grant Agreement"), the Foundation shall be operated as a perpetual endowment and the Foundation Board shall invest in the Foundation's assets in financial instruments and securities in a manner consistent with its fiduciary duties and with the Foundation's financial needs to carry out its planned program of grand-making activities.
+According to the terms of the grant agreement between the Fund and the Foundation (the "Grant Agreement"), the Foundation shall be operated as a perpetual endowment and the Foundation Board shall invest the Foundation's assets in financial instruments and securities in a manner consistent with its fiduciary duties and with the Foundation's financial needs to carry out its planned program of grant-making activities.